 What To Consider When Shopping For Sunglasses For Light-Sensitive Eyes

 According to optometrist Dr. Besty S. Jacob, it’s important to choose lenses that offer 100% UV protection, also called UV400.
 That way, you know you’re getting full coverage against both UVA and UVB rays.

 You’ll find that sunglasses fall into numbered categories, which can greatly impact sensitive eyes.
 Here’s a quick breakdown of the different categories:

 - Category 0: Blocks 0 to 20% of light; sunglasses in this category are typically more style-forward glasses that allow almost all, if not all, light through.

 - Category 1: Blocks 20 to 57% of light; these shades have a slight lens tint and are okay for wear when the sunlight is of very low intensity.

-- Category 2: Blocks 57 to 82% of light; available with darker lens tints, a category 2 shade can be worn in average light.
+- Category 2: Blocks 57 to 82% of light; available with medium lens tints, a category 2 shade can be worn in average light.

 - Category 3: Blocks 82 to 92% of light; these sunglasses have very good light-blocking abilities and do a great job blocking intense sunlight and even glare.

 - Category 4: Blocks 92 to 97% of light; if you're looking for the most light-blocking sunglasses, lenses in this range allow the least amount of light through.